Competition numbers of planar graphs: A new parameter of a graph related to competition number

-In this section, we give a new lower bound for the competition number of a graph in terms of its primary predator index.
-In addition, we show that the graphs having effective competition covers have the lower bound as their competition numbers.
+In this section, we first introduce the notion of the co-competition number of a graph.
+Then we give a new lower bound for the competition number of a graph in terms of its co-competition number.
+In addition, we show that the graphs having competition-effective edge clique covers have the lower bound as their competition numbers.

+\begin{Defi} Let $G$ be a graph.
+Among the numbers of vertices of indegree $0$ in the digraphs in $\widetilde{\DDD}(G)$, we call the maximum the \emph{co-competition number} of $G$ and denote it by $\widetilde{k}(G)$, that is,